Walter Eytan: Diplomatic career

-Eytan moved to Jerusalem in 1946, becoming a spokesman for the Political Department of the Jewish Agency.
+Eytan moved to Jerusalem in 1946, becoming a spokesman for the political department of the Jewish Agency for Israel.
 He was also the first principal of the Jewish Agency's Public Service College, established in 1946, which started with twenty-five students including five women.

 On 9 January 1948 he presented the first draft of an "Outline Plan for the Foreign Office and Foreign Service of the Jewish State."
 It proposed seven geographic divisions: Middle East, Europe, Eastern Europe, North American, Latin America, British Empire and Asia and Africa.
 There would also be six functional divisions: United Nations, Consular, Economic, Legal Information and Training and Research.

 On 12 June 1948 he was able to leave Jerusalem and join the fledgling Foreign Ministry in a villa at Sarona in Tel Aviv.
 He was immediately appointed Director General.
 By July the ministry had a staff of over 100, including many former members of the Jewish Agency Political Department.
 One of the first decisions taken was what adjective should be used: Israelite and Israelian were rejected in favour of Israeli.

 Eytan was the head of delegation to 1949 Armistice negotiations at Rhodes.
 The delegation included Yigal Yadin, Reuven Shiloah and Eliahu Sasson.
 He considered the Jordanian delegation to be "unimpressive ... helpless and lost"; he describes the Syrian delegation as "fiercely argumentative."

 On 16 March 1949 he was with Moshe Dayan and Yigael Yadin during an all night meeting with King Abdullah at his palace, El Shuneh, close to the Dead Sea.
 He had another meeting with the King in Amman in October 1950.
 The King held the meeting against the wishes of his Ministers.

 The following month Eytan led the Israeli delegation to the United Nations peace conference in Lausanne.
 One of the major issues discussed was what was to happen to Palestinian refugees who had left their homes during the fighting.
 In a statement, 5 May 1949, Eytan said: "It would be doing the refugees a disservice to let them (the refugees) persist in the belief that if they returned, they would find their houses or shops or fields intact ... any Arab house that survived the impact of war ... now shelters a Jewish family.
 There can be no return to the status quo ante."
 His delegation's final compromise offer was that Israel would take control of the Gaza Strip with its residents including refugees and would accept the return of 100,000 refugees.
 At the time Eytan estimated that there were a total of 800,000 refugees.
 On the territorial issues the delegation was prepared to consider a compromise on Eilat, which Eytan was not convinced was of any strategic importance.
 By August 1949 it was understood by all the participants that the conference had failed.